skazhy/advent/doc/DEV.md

 ### Haskell

-Puzzles are self-contained files that are run interactively with `runghc`.
+Puzzles are self-contained files that are run interactively with `runghc`. [hlint](https://github.com/ndmitchell/hlint) is used for linting puzzle source code.

 ### Python